digulla/PyMavenRunner/README.md

 TODO
 ====

+- Hide successful test output
+- Mark the message line of a Java stack trace as an error
 - Remember Maven history per project
-- Detect Java exceptions in the output
 - Detect arbitrary custom patterns
 - Dump log file to disk
 - Load only the necessary parts of the log file
 - Keep N old log files
-- Combobox to select common Maven options
-- Checkbox to build without running the tests
 - Build a chain of projects
-- Resume a failed build
 - Detect the first changed module and start build from there

 Dev Setup